**Update** Check out my newer blog post reviewing four different adorable poncho sweaters that are each under $100!

 The pumpkin patch at Tougas Farms last weekend was a bustling backdrop for photoshoots galore… babies, engagements, family portraits, you name it!
 I can’t blame anyone as the colors there were gorgeous and vibrant, reminding me of why this is my favorite season in Boston.
-We had a mini shoot of our own, taking advantage of this adorable pumpkin tree bench that someone artfully arranged!

 After Nick and I shoveled some warm apple crisp (with vanilla ice cream, of course) into our faces, a sweet lady came up and said she had to know where this sweater was from, because it’s so darn frustrating finding ponchos for a shorter frame!
 I feel her pain, as the nature of these pieces is already roomy and oversized, so finding ones with the right length and amount of volume is key.